Parallel execution: A Hibernate Reactive Gotcha

 If someone else’s code evaluates Uni’s in parallel

-Sometimes you pass Unis from Hibernate Reactive to some library for further processing.
-In that case, you may not have control over how this library evaluates the Unis.
+s from Hibernate Reactive to some library for further processing.
+In that case, you may not have control over how this library evaluates the Uni

 This bit us in the past, when using Hibernate Reactive together with Smallrye GraphQL: https://github.com/quarkusio/quarkus/issues/32870